uelichueli/swiyu-admin-ch.github.io/_cookbooks/onboarding-generic-issuer.md

 ---
-title: Getting started as a Generic Issuer - under construction
+title: Getting started as a Generic Issuer
 toc: true
 toc_sticky: true
 excerpt: Learn how to onboard as a generic issuer